EddieTheCubeHead/HoursChecker/readme.md

-EddieCorp working hours checker
-Job application assignment for Visma Solutions
+EddieCorp working hours checker: Job application assignment for Visma Solutions

 This program was written as a job application assignment, according to requirements from Visma Solutions.
 The requirements also requested a small description of the process of writing the program that I will include as this